akshitkrnagpal/keyv-dataloader/README.md

 # keyv-dataloader

 A DataLoader implementation with caching support using [Keyv](https://github.com/jaredwray/keyv).
+Combines the batching capabilities of Facebook's DataLoader with the flexible caching of Keyv.

 ## Installation